-Due to a lack of time, there are several features that are fully implemented but are not explained in this User's Guide.
+Unfortunately, there are several features that are fully implemented and tested, but are not explained in this User's Guide.

-However, the features are fully implemented and tested, and you can get to know how they work by looking at the tests in DjnTests.js.
-Besides, in some cases, you can take a look at how we ported the ExtJs examples/direct demos for further information.
+In many cases you can learn how they work by looking at DirectJNgine tests in DjnTests.js.
+In other cases, you can take a look at our own demos, or how we ported the ExtJs examples/direct demos.